RAKESHKUSHWAHA7518/DEVTINDER/src/Homework.md

 What are dependencies
-What is the use of "-g" while npm install is Difference between caret and tilde (^vs )
+What is the use of "-g" while npm install is Difference between caret and tilde (^vs ) diffrent between put and patch what jwt cookes